aleascope/doc-api/README.md

    - Copy `.env.example` to `.env`
    - Update the values in `.env` with your configuration:
      - Set `GCS_BUCKET_NAME` to your Google Cloud Storage bucket name
-     - Set `GOOGLE_APPLICATION_CREDENTIALS` to the path of your service account key JSON file

 ## Running the Application